cockroachlabs/workshop_labs/spatial-data/README.md

 ## Final thoughts

 Congratulations, you reach the end of the labs!
 This workshop just scratches the surface of the many capabilities and possibilities offered by the PostGIS library.
+Check below links for more information, and subscribe to the CockroachDB [newsletter](https://www.cockroachlabs.com/blog) to stay up-to-date with the latest development.

 ## Reference